petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ![Status after first Calkit run.](/images/repro-openfoam/status-after-run-docker-build.png)

-We'll need to add that `Dockerfile-lock.json` file to our repo and then commit and push.
+We'll need to add that `Dockerfile-lock.json` file to our repo and then commit and push to the cloud so it is backed up and accessible to our collaborators.
 We can do this with the `calkit save` command:

 ```sh
 calkit save dvc.lock Dockerfile-lock.json -m "Run pipeline to build Docker image"